BeautyOfWeb/Attendance/README.md

 # Classroom Attendance System

-A simple JavaFX application for tracking classroom attendance and enabling instructors to randomly select students for participation, with features designed to ensure fair selection over time.
+A JavaFX application for tracking classroom attendance and enabling instructors to randomly select students for participation, with features designed to ensure fair selection over time.

 ## Overview